logo

 Specifies how the client stats are to be sorted.
 Possible values of <sort> are ops, reads, writes, ios, and suspicious.

 These values may be abbreviated to the first character, and the default is ops.
-They are interpreted as follows:
+They are interpreted as follows: ops Sort by number of operations per second of any type. reads

-Sort by kilobytes per second of data sent in response to read requests.
+Sort by kilobytes per second of data sent in response to read requests. writes

-ios Sort by the combined total of reads plus writes for each client.
+Sort by kilobytes per second of data written to the filer. ios Sort by the combined total of reads plus writes for each client. suspicious

 Sort by the number of "suspicious" events sent per second by each client.
 "Suspicious" events are any of the following, which are typical of the patterns seen when viruses or other badly behaved software/users are attacking a system: